onlydole/scaling-your-developers-talent/README.md

 ## Prerequisites

-As part of this workshop, you will be using [HashiCorp Terraform](https://www.terraform.io) and [JFrog Services](https://jfrog.com/artifactory/).
+As part of this workshop, you will be using [HashiCorp Terraform](https://www.terraform.io), [HashiCorp Packer](https://www.packer.io/), and [JFrog Services](https://jfrog.com/artifactory/).

-For instructions on how to install Terraform. please see our [Learn Guide](https://learn.hashicorp.com/terraform/getting-started/install.html).
+For instructions on how to install Terraform, please see our [Learn Guide](https://learn.hashicorp.com/terraform/getting-started/install.html).

+For instructions on how to install Packer, please see our [Learn Guide](https://learn.hashicorp.com/tutorials/packer/getting-started-install).

 On that page, you will find instructions for macOS (using `brew`), Windows (using `choco`) as well as a manual installation path.

+You will need to create a copy of the `beacon.pkrvars.example` file and name it `beacon.pkrvars.hcl` with credentials specific to your accounts.

 ## Reading material